Sydney Kings: 2010–2012: Kings relaunch

 Under a revised management structure and ownership, the Sydney Kings relaunched for the 2010–11 NBL season, returning to the league after a two-year absence.
 However, despite big-named additions such as Julian Khazzouh, Ben Madgen and Luke Martin, the Kings in their first season back finished in last place on the ladder with an 8–20 record.

 Due to the 2011 NBA Lockout, Australia's highest profile basketballer, former Milwaukee Bucks centre Andrew Bogut, was looking to play in the NBL during the 2011–12 season.
 He was linked with the Adelaide 36ers, the Gold Coast Blaze and the Kings, whom Bogut had supported when growing up in Australia.
 Sydney was favored to secure his services and Bogut ultimately chose to make his NBL debut with the Kings.
-However, the insurance to cover his remaining US$39 million contract with the Bucks couldn't be resolved, leaving the Kings and the NBL without the services of Australia's highest profile player.
+However, the insurance to cover his remaining US$39 million contract with the Bucks could not be resolved, leaving the Kings and the NBL without the services of Australia's highest profile player.
 It was expected that Bogut's signing would see an increase in Kings membership and league attendances.
 Despite not being able to play, Bogut later expressed interest in joining the Kings' coaching staff during the lockout to help the club.
 This ultimately did not happen either.

 The Kings fared better in 2011–12, finishing the season in seventh spot with an 11–17 record.

 2012–2018: Continued struggles

 The Kings continued to struggle over the ensuing six years, qualifying just once (2012–13) for the playoffs in their eight seasons since returning to the league, and finishing with a losing record in the regular season in each of their eight seasons.
 In November 2015, the club played their 800th game in franchise history.
 Australian basketball icon Andrew Gaze was named head coach of the team on a three-year deal starting with the 2016–17 season.
 The team recruited big names Kevin Lisch, Brad Newley and Aleks Marić plus imports Greg Whittington and Michael Bryson for the 2016–17 season; however after starting the season with five wins in their opening six games, the Kings won just eight of their remaining 22 games and missed the playoffs.

-Before the 2017–18 season, the team recruited imports Perry Ellis and Travis Leslie plus small forward Todd Blanchfield; however fared no better, losing 16 of their first 21 games as Lisch suffered a calf injury that would force him to miss most of the regular season.
+Before the 2017–18 season, the team recruited imports Amritpal Singh, Perry Ellis and Travis Leslie plus small forward Todd Blanchfield; however fared no better, losing 16 of their first 21 games as Lisch suffered a calf injury that would force him to miss most of the regular season.
 Late in the campaign the club brought in 2016–17 NBL MVP Jerome Randle and big man Jeremy Tyler.
 Randle led the team to six wins in their final seven games and was named to the All-NBL Second Team, but the Kings missed the playoffs for the fifth consecutive season.